Michael Birenbaum Quintero

 - Education A.A.
 Simon’s Rock College of Bard, B.A.
 Eugene Lang College, M.A.
 New York University College of Music, Ph.D New York College of Music

-Before arriving at BU, he taught at Bowdoin College.
-He was a visiting post-doctoral fellow at the Anthropology Department at Johns Hopkins University and the Musicology Department of Peabody Conservatory, through an Andrew W. Mellon Fellowship in “Concepts of Diaspora.”
+Before arriving at BU, Prof. Birenbaum Quintero taught at Bowdoin College and held an Andrew W. Mellon Post-Doctoral Fellowship in “Concepts of Diaspora” at the Anthropology Department at Johns Hopkins University and the Musicology Department of Peabody Conservatory.
 He was a visiting professor in the doctoral program in Afro-Latin American History, Society and Culture at the Universidad del Valle in Cali, Colombia through a Fulbright Core Scholar Grant.
-He has received awards including the Society for Ethnomusicology’s Seeger Prize and a Fulbright IIE pre-doctoral research grant and was honored to be invited to deliver the keynote address at the 1st Annual Congress of Marimba and Traditional Song of the Colombian Pacific in Buenaventura, Colombia.
+He has received awards including the Society for Ethnomusicology’s Seeger Prize and a Fulbright IIE pre-doctoral research grant.
+He delivered the inaugural keynote address at the 1st Annual Congress of Marimba and Traditional Song of the Colombian Pacific in Buenaventura, Colombia.